grapp1/kw-intern/parflow/docs/parflow_keys.rst

     The value must be one of the following options ['Original', 'Upwind', 'UpwindSine']

 .. warning::
-    The ParFlow key is written as  TerrainFollowingGrid.SlopeUpwindFormulation
+    The ParFlow key is written as *Solver.TerrainFolSlopeUpwindTerrainFollowingGrid.SlopeUpwindFormulation*

 Solver.TwoNorm